Jane Street (Toronto): Future

-In Toronto, there are proposals to put RapidTO bus lanes from Eglinton to Steeles.
-Once Line 5 Eglinton begins operations, the TTC is expecting the 35 to split at Eglinton.
-The 35 Jane would serve Jane Street north of Eglinton, and a new 27 Jane South route would be created to replace service south of Eglinton.
-Additionally, once the Line 6 Finch West LRT begins operations, there will be a stop at Jane and Finch.
+In Toronto, there are proposals to put RapidTO bus lanes on Jane Street between Eglinton and Steeles Avenues.
+Upon the opening of Line 5 Eglinton on February 8, 2026, the TTC splits the 35 Jane at Eglinton.
+The 35 Jane serves Jane Street north of Eglinton, while a new 27 Jane South route serves Jane Street south of Eglinton.
 With the Line 5 West Extension, there will be a new station at the intersection of Jane and Eglinton.

+York Region also plans to operate a bus rapid transit line, Viva Silver, along Jane, as part of YRT's Viva services.

-There were, and still are, proposals for a Jane LRT.
-However, plans for the LRT have fallen through in recent times, as focus was made to other transit projects, including the Eglinton Crosstown and Finch West LRTs.
+There is a proposal for a Jane LRT.
+However, plans for the LRT have become inactive in recent years as focus was made to other transit projects, including the Eglinton Crosstown and Finch West LRTs.
+In January 2018, the Jane LRT was tentatively listed as "Line 8" in the TTC's 2018–2022 corporate plan.